Ten habits for highly effective meetings

 4. Do the Work in the Meeting

 Say what?
 That’s right.
 We focus on doing the work in the meeting, not after.
 How much more willing would you be to attend a meeting if you knew it wasn’t all talk?
-When you knew you’d be productive in the meeting, not after?
+If you knew you’d be productive in the meeting, not after?
 We like to follow the saying, “No prototype, no meeting.”
 If there is not a clear and tangible “prototype” or idea to flush out and explore, then there is no reason to have a meeting in the first place.

 What do we mean by prototype?
 It’s not necessarily as complicated as the traditional idea of a physical prototype, like a piece of furniture.
 Nowadays, prototypes can take various forms, and they depend on your objective.
 For a strategist or project manager, a “prototype” might be a storyboard, written brief, or sample pitch of the idea.
 A designer may make a mood board; a developer might quickly code something.
 Whatever prototype best fits your needs, create it, and then plan your meeting to present it and work through it with your team.